-Are you planning to visit this unique city but are unsure what to do in 2 days in Dubai or how much into fit into your 2-day Dubai itinerary?
-Then read on to find out how to spend 48 hours in the kind of crazy city.
+Are you planning to visit this unique city but are unsure what to do in Dubai in 2 days or how much into fit into your itinerary?

-I recommend visiting Dubai for at least for two days – that is the minimum to get a good glimpse of the city and to see Dubai´s main tourists attractions, with more time in Dubai, you could get a better idea of all the beautiful places, but I understand that not everyone has the chance to stay longer than two days.
+I recommend visiting Dubai for at least for two days – that is the minimum to get a good glimpse of the city and to see the main tourists attractions.
+However, if you can stay longer, it is even better (check out my 7-day Dubai itinerary).

 TRAVEL TIPS FOR A 2-DAY TRIP TO DUBAI